JazzMaster/MasterMyVMs/README.md

 When you use the correct file- this goes away and the device "just works" in VFIO mode.
 Your VFIO card driver will catch the first- and then every time thereafter- if VFIO hangs- reboot the physical machine.

-Even said, you might have "one-shot VFIO older video cards" (cards that wont reset without physical machine reboot) and might need to use QXL/virtio in QEMU on occasion.
+Even said, you might need to use QXL/virtio in QEMU on occasion.
 QXL is primarilty used as a loopback video device- especially when in VFIO mode.

 If your VRAM in the OS is greater than 64MB- most likely above 256MB(in my case 4G), you DID THIS RIGHT.
 You just might want to remove the QXL and switch to the "normal driver".